Welcome to Dravida dasa's Padma Productions!

 of Krsna.

-the translations on this tape except the Bhagavatam verses are by
+All the translations on this tape except the Bhagavatam

-Sriman Kusakratha dasa, the Bhagavatam verses are translated by Srila
+verses are by Sriman Kusakratha dasa, the Bhagavatam verses are

 60-min.